 - ¼ c. rum

-- 2 packages ladyfinger cookies like Savoiardi (7 oz each)
+- 1 package ladyfinger cookies like Savoiardi 7 oz (about 28 ladyfingers total)

 - 1 Tbsp unsweetened cocoa for dusting

-- In a medium bowl mix the egg yolks with sugar using an electric mixer.
+- In a medium bowl mix the egg yolks with ¾ c. sugar using an electric mixer.
 Then add the milk and mix until it’s smooth and a light yellow color.

 - Pour into a sauce pan and cook over medium heat, stirring constantly, until mixture boils.
 Boil gently for 1-2 minutes, remove from heat and allow to cool slightly.
 Cover tightly and chill in refrigerator for 1 hour.

-- In a medium bowl, beat cream with vanilla and sugar until stiff peaks form.
+- In a medium bowl, beat cream with vanilla and 1 Tbsp. sugar until stiff peaks form.
 They peaks should stand when you stop whipping.
 Do not over mix.

 - Remove yolk mixture from the fridge.
 Whisk mascarpone into the yolk mixture until smooth.
 Fold whipped cream into mixture.